MHaringa/insurancerating/docs/reference/autoplot.rating_refinement.md

 fitting the revised GLM with [`refit()`](https://mharinga.github.io/insurancerating/reference/refit.md).
-The plot compares the original fitted tariff effect with the smoothing, restriction, shrinkage or sublevel relativity specification produced by the selected step.
+The plot compares the original fitted tariff effect with the smoothing, restriction, shrinkage, rebasing or sublevel relativity specification produced by the selected step.

 ## Usage